snaheth/azure-resource-manager-rpc/v1.0/common-api-details.md

 | additionalInfo | array (optional) | An array of objects with "type" (string), and "info" (object) properties.
 The schema of "info" is service-specific and dependent on the "type" string. |

+### Max Request Body Size ###

+The maximum size of a request body that ARM will accept is 4 MB.

+Any request with a body larger than 4 MB will not be sent to the resource provider, and a **413 Payload Too Large** will be returned to the client.

 ### Max Response Size ###

 In all the calls that ARM makes to the resource provider, the maximum size of a response that ARM will accept from the resource providers is 8 MB.